 If your child shows allergy symptoms, but they disappear completely after a week or two, chances are they were suffering from a cold.
-Allergies tend to stick around for entire seasons, and the severity of their symptoms may vary, based on count, weather, and other factors.
+Allergies tend to stick around for entire seasons, and the severity of their symptoms may vary, based on pollen count, weather, and other factors.

 Where do allergies occur?

 If respiratory symptoms are worse outdoors than indoors, chances are your child is suffering from outdoor allergies and could be allergic to pollen from weeds, grass or trees.
 If symptoms are worse indoors, the likely culprit is dust mites or pet dander.
 Mold allergies can be triggered both inside and outside the home.

 Tests from a qualified allergist will help determine the exact cause of your child’s allergies.
 Allergy testing is quick, efficient, and effective.
 These tests can determine if your child is allergic to4:

 Mold , pollen , dust mites , and pet dander are common airborne allergens.

 Nuts, shellfish, soy, and milk are common food allergies.